Periodic Euclidean Graphs on Integer Points: Net Generation

-It will turn out that we only need forms from itineraries of the quotient graph.
+It will turn out that we only need forms from itineraries of the unit diagram.
 Now that we have these linear forms, we can use them to build homogeneous linear equations as follows.

-\begin{const} Given a scaffolded graph $\cN^{\dagger}$ of a crystal graph $\cN$ with itineraries and linear forms as above, and with a symmetry group $\bbbS$, construct a system of linear equations from the itineraries of the quotient graph as whose solutions will be lattice vectors and positions of vertices of scaffolded graphs isomorphic to $\cN^{\dagger}$, including $\cN^{\dagger}$ itself, possibly with {\rm vertex collisions} (i.e., two or more vertices assigned to the same point). \end{const}
+\begin{const} Given a scaffolded graph $\cN^{\dagger}$ of a crystal graph $\cN$ with itineraries and linear forms as above, and with a symmetry group $\bbbS$, construct a system of linear equations from the itineraries of the quotient graph as whose solutions will be lattice vectors and positions of vertices of scaffolded graphs isomorphic to $\cN^{\dagger}$, including $\cN^{\dagger}$ itself, possibly with {\rm vertex collisions} (i.e., two or more distinct vertices assigned to the same point; we will deal with vertex collisions later). \end{const}